samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

 ## What causes serialization problems

-Unserializable data trnasferred across nodes, there are 2 kinds of problems:
+Unserializable data transferred across executors, there are 2 kinds of problems:

 1. Spark jobs that *may* require transfer of *object* data between JVMs
     - Trying to broadcast non-serializable data